jocelynmutso/documentation-test/src/markdown/000_basic_operations/002_groups.md

 ## Quick Summary

 * Groups exist within pages
-* Only visibility logic rules can be applied to groups
+* Group logic can contain only visibility rules.
 * Groups can be nested
 * Inputs can exist outside groups
 * Groups are created with the 'Add Item / Structure' buttons